 University High School offers rolling admissions for applicants, meaning we review applications in the order they are received.
 Families interested in financial aid should apply early in the student's 8th grade year to ensure maximum scholarship opportunities.
 Families interested in transferring after the start of the 9th grade year should visit our transfer student page for more information on the application process.

 - Schedule a shadow visit.
 During a shadow visit, students spend a day attending classes, meeting teachers, and getting to know students.
 Many students say the shadow visit was their favorite part of the application process.
 To schedule a shadow visit, contact Nancy Webster, director of admission, at 317-733-4475, ext.
 102, or via email.

 - Submit an application.
-Download a PDF copy of our application for admission and submit it with the $50 application fee.
+Families may now apply online to University High School.
+Or you may download a PDF copy of our application for admission and submit it with the $50 application fee.

 - Complete the entrance exam.
 Students applying for freshman admission should take the Independent School Entrance Examination (ISEE).
 Our school code is 154010.